Do You Know a “40 Under 40” AMT?

 Criteria for selection include job commitment, industry involvement and contribution, professional achievement and innovation.
 Anyone working in any aviation maintenance field who will be 39 years old or younger on March 30, 2022 is eligible for nomination.
 Winners will be featured in the magazine’s July/August issue and celebrated on AviationPros.com.

 Anyone submitting a nomination is encouraged to contact ARSA’s Vice President of Operations Brett Levanto, so the association can join AMT Magazine in celebrating the best of this community’s young talent.
+(Note: ARSA is not involved in administering the awards and does not collect or manage nominees…the association just wants to know about the great young technicians being highlighted by its members.)

 “What we need is to do every single day what AMT Magazine is doing … show off what’s great about aviation,” Levanto said in 2019.
 “Whether it’s impressive people (hello NextGen honorees!), interesting challenges, advanced technology, worldwide travel opportunities, or the allure of really, really important work, there is so much in which we can take pride.”